B-1 & B-2 Visas - How to Obtain a Visitor VisaStartup Law ResourcesEmployment Law, Human Resources

 However, a visitor visa may be utilized for visits up to six months, but may be extended under certain circumstances.
 In both cases of obtaining a B-1 or B-2 visa, staying longer than provided for under your application will be cause for serious repercussions.
 Complying with United States and/or foreign law in the matter of immigration is a very serious concern that should always be consulted with an attorney.

-Popular types of Work Visas available in the United States:
+Other Popular Work Visas in the United States:

 H-1B Visa - Specialty Occupation Worker (skilled worker)